terencehonles/mailman/src/mailman/rules/docs/approved.rst

 Pre-approved postings
 =====================

-Messages can contain a pre-approval, which is used to bypass the message approval queue.
+Messages can contain a pre-approval, which is used to bypass the normal message approval queue.
 This has several use cases:

-- A list administrator can send an emergency message to the mailing list from an unregistered address, say if they are away from their normal email.
+  - A list administrator can send an emergency message to the mailing list from an unregistered address, for example if they are away from their normal email.

   - An automated script can be programmed to send a message to an otherwise moderated list.

 In order to support this, a mailing list can be given a *moderator password* which is shared among all the administrators.

-    >>> mlist = create_list('_xtest@example.com')
+    >>> mlist = create_list('test@example.com')

+This password will not be stored in clear text, so it must be hashed using the configured hash protocol.

+    >>> from flufl.password import lookup, make_secret
+    >>> scheme = lookup(config.passwords.password_scheme.upper())
-    >>> mlist.moderator_password = 'abcxyz'
+    >>> mlist.moderator_password = make_secret('super secret', scheme)

 The ``approved`` rule determines whether the message contains the proper approval or not.